-Will I receive a refund if my financial aid is more than my semester charges?
-And if so, when will I receive my refund?
+When will I receive my financial aid if my awards are more than my semester charges?

-- Yes, once your award is credited to your student account and exceeds the balance due, a refund check will be produced.
+- Once your awards credit to your student account and exceed the balance due, a refund check will be produced.

 - Checks will be available for pick up with a valid student ID at your local cashier's office at the beginning of the semester.